mattmaynes2/aria/reports/final/3-Technical/2-Requirements/2-Description.md

 To be able to monitor and control the system, the learning hub must be controllable using a graphical interface.
 This interface will be provided in the form of a web interface and allow the user to view the state of the system and manually control any connected device.
-This interface can be used for manually configuring desired behaviours as well as for enabling the training mode of the system.
+This interface can be used for manually configuring desired behaviours as well as for enabling the learning mode of the system.
 The interface must allow the user to view the state of all devices in the system as well as view their recorded interactions.